mohisen/bonsai-simulink/examples/simulink-househeat/README.md

 # Simulink Househeat Example

-This is a step-by-step guide for training the Simulink Househeat model to let the Bonsai BRAIN control the thermostat.
+This is a step-by-step guide for training a Bonsai BRAIN using the Simulink Househeat model.

 ## LOCAL (CLI) GUIDE